gary-jipp/lighthouse-node-pg/notes.md

 - this looks a little like EJS templateVars
 - this guarantees a String variable is always used as a String and not parsed as SQL
 - now the attack fails
-- These are called "Prepared Statements" and its not unique to Postgres.
+- "Parameterized Queries" are not unique to Postgres.